Your Top 7 Questions About Chaga Answered

 Chaga mushrooms have been an important part of Russian folk medicine and healthcare for hundreds of years.

 The most wonderful feature of chaga is its antioxidant properties.
-These antioxidant properties help our skin, hair, and nails, as well as support our immune system.
-It contains melanin and superoxide dismutase.
+These antioxidant properties may help our skin, hair, and nails, as well as support our immune system.

 Chaga is your #1 travel buddy.
 I never leave for a trip without it (and I haven’t been sick in over 10 years).